Metruption/bogo1/README.md

-# Bogo One
+# Bogo1
 A one line implementation of bogosort in python.

 **How to use:**
 * import bogo1 (until I make this a real package with setup.py it must be in the same directory as whatever module imports it)
 * bogo1.sort(list)
-* *optionally* bogo1.sort(list,sys.maxsize)
-* Default patience value is 1000, which works for smaller lists most of the time.

 **Known issuses:**
-* It will return None if it fails to sort the data quick enough
-* It will continue sorting the data if it has already successfully sorted the data If you have a working fix for either of theses issues please make a pull request.
+* It will throw an exception if it doesn't sort the list before it shuffles sys.maxsize times If you have a working fix for this issue please make a pull request